Marketing to Doctors, Part 4: Lead Generation

 Search isn’t a great platform when you have an emerging product that people don’t know exists.
 It’s also not as useful if you’re competing in a category with a really low churn rate.
 You need to get in front of prospects who might otherwise not be thinking about making a change in your category.
 Search generally isn’t very helpful for that.

 A word of caution.
 You can waste a lot of money on Google Adwords.
 Google has done a great job in making the interface seem accessible and straightforward.
 But here’s the thing: people searching for stuff with your keywords aren’t always searching for your stuff.
 In fact, when marketing to doctors, we see the vast majority of search queries are actually coming from consumers consulting Dr. Google about their symptoms, trying to pay their medical bills, or looking to sue their doctors for malpractice.
-Combine a 90% false audience ratio with really expensive bids per click and you can use up a lot of your advertising budget really fast.
+Combine a 90% false audience ratio with really expensive per-click bids, and you can use up a lot of your advertising budget really fast.

 Pro-Tip: Search is more than just Google: You’ll notice that I didn’t label this section “Adwords”.

-That’s because while Google does have, by far, the best product in this space it’s not the only player.
+That’s because while Google does have, by far, the best product in this space, it’s not the only player.
 Bing is increasingly useful and can often provide leads at 20% of the cost of Google.
 Bing also serves ads for Yahoo and DuckDuckGo.
 With these combined properties, Bing can provide a significant lift to MQL volume and decrease costs for your SEM programs.

 Organic Search

-- Good focused content will result in qualified traffic.
+1. Good, focused content will result in qualified traffic.

-- Calls to action that address those inferred search questions will result in conversions of qualified leads.
+2. Calls to action that address those inferred search questions will result in conversions of qualified leads.

 Is it really that simple?
 For the most part, it is.